cf73/humanity/content/collections/photography_contributions/pampa-de-anta-peru.md

             type: bold
           -
             type: italic
         text: 'Bio above is from AncientFaces.com.
-The anecdotes below are from Tony Balis, founder of The Humanity Initiative '
+The anecdotes below are from Tony Balis, founder of The Humanity Initiative. '
   -
     type: paragraph
     content: